10 Ways to Minimize Your Exposure to Heavy Metal Toxic Foods

 Cadmium

 Cadmium exposure mainly occurs through contaminated foods.
-Even at low levels, cadmium is toxic and has been linked to heart disease, eye, skin, lung, and kidney disorders.
-An excess of cadmium is also associated with peripheral neuropathy.
+Even at low levels, cadmium is considered toxic and has been the subject of research into potential links with various health concerns.
+Some traditional medicine systems associate excess cadmium with nervous system impacts.

 From where does it all arise?